PlayStation Vita: Reception and sales

 In a 2021 retrospective by The Verge, Sony employees attributed several factors to the Vita's poor sales in contrast to the PSP, which had an estimated 80 million sales in its lifetime; a similar drop had been seen by Nintendo with its transition from the Nintendo DS to the Nintendo 3DS.
 Christian Phillips, a former senior director in Sony, said they had underestimated the impact of mobile gaming at the time of the Vita's release.
 They had considered gaming on smartphones to be "just good enough for gameplay" and instead felt tablet computers to be more their competitors to the Vita, according to Phillips.
 While some technologists in Sony had cautioned that mobile device computational power could outpace current consoles around 2010–2011, the design of the Vita did not incorporate this caution.
 Thus, the Vita was released at the same time that mobile gaming was greatly expanding, losing potential consumers to that market.

 John Koller, the former vice president of marketing at Sony, also believed that the Vita had been released too late into the main PlayStation console cycle and too close to the PlayStation 4's release in November 2013.
 As one of Sony's flagship products, many of their first-party developers had put more focus on games for that system rather than the Vita as a result.
 The lack of interest from Sony's first-party teams reverberated to third-party developers, who felt the Vita was not worth the effort to develop for over the upcoming PlayStation 4, leaving the Vita without a strong software library.
 Koller believed that if the Vita had launched earlier into the PlayStation 3's lifecycle, they would have been able to capture more interest from developers during that time and build out a more compelling library for the Vita.

+Shuhei Yoshida considered that the reasons for the PlayStation Vita's failure comprised its proprietary memory cards which he acknowledged were "incredibly expensive" alongside its back touchpad which was not used by many games, both of which "just added more costs for the consumer".
+Yoshida considered that the main reason for its failure was Sony's lack of enough resources to support both the Vita and PlayStation 3 concurrently, especially with the PlayStation 4 on the horizon, stating that "I think the biggest reason Vita didn't do as well as we had hoped was we had to split all our efforts and resources into two different platforms" and noted that the company "didn't have that resource".